cemoke/kobot/README.md

 - RPi.GPIO (handling basic GPIO operations such as digital write, read)

 ## Installation
 There are no installation instructions for the stand-alone kobot package.
-Recommended way is using one of the SD Card images.
+The recommended way is using one of the SD Card images.

 # 2.Nodes
 This repository contains two types of nodes: